Dog Bite Information for Residents of Illinois

 The U.S. Humane Society estimated that 39% of American households have one or more dogs.
 The largest demographics of dog bite victim are children and persons who enter private property for their job.
 The Department of Health and Human Services reports that approximately 386,000 dog bites require emergency medical attention each year in the United States.

-If you or a family member was harmed as a result of negligence on the part of a pet owner, you may be eligible to file a dog attack lawsuit.
+If you or a family member was harmed as a result of negligence on the part of a pet owner in Illinois, you may be eligible to file a Illinois dog attack lawsuit.
 Pet owners have a responsibility to keep their dogs under control and can be held accountable if they failed to restrain an aggressive pet.
-We provide legal representation for dog bite lawsuits on a contingency basis, meaning that we charge no fee unless we win compensation on your behalf.
+We provide legal representation for dog bite lawsuits in Illinois on a contingency basis, meaning that we charge no fee unless we win compensation on your behalf.